 The village of Tomok is just around the corner from Tuktuk, about a 10 minute drive away.

-There is a ferry port here where you can catch boats to Parapat or other areas of Samosir.
+There is a ferry port here where you can catch boats to Parapat or other areas of Samosir Lake Toba.

 Plenty of local restaurants and cafes line the main street, most offering local fare.

 Tomok is the best spot for shopping.
 It’s lined with stalls selling t-shirts, hats, sunglasses, sarongs, bags, jewellery, statues — and everything else you might want to take home with you.
-Prices are reasonable.
+Prices are reasonable and some haggling is expected.

 Lake Toba is ideal for chill seekers or thrill seekers.
-If you want to sit and gaze at the lake all day with the occasional bintang and a nap, you’re in the right place.
+If you want to sit and gaze at the lake all day with the occasional Bintang and a book, you’re in the right place.

-But if you want to go exploring, experience Batak culture, or get active out on the lake, you’re spoiled for choice.
+But if you want to go exploring, experience traditional Batak culture, or get active out on the lake, you’re spoiled for choice with loads of Lake Toba tourist attractions.

 Oh, and did we mention waterfalls?
 There’s plenty of those too.
 If you’re after some waterfall hunting, check out the 5 Most Beautiful Waterfalls in Lake Toba.